-- 1st offense 5 days OSS + 5 days ISS - 2.
-Subsequent 10 180 days OSS, possible expulsion found to be instigating fights is subject to ISS and/or OSS.
+- 1. 1st offense 5 days OSS + 5 days ISS - 2.
+Subsequent Offense -10 180 days OSS, possible expulsion

 Fighting on school or adjacent property is prohibited.
 Students should make every effort to avoid fighting.
 Parents of students receiving out-of-school suspension will be asked to come and pick up their child to begin an immediate suspension.
-Any student
+Any student found to be instigating fights is subject to ISS and/or OSS.